networksetcetera/LODS/lab5_draft.md

 In this exercise, you created a .NET console application to display a machine’s current IP address.
 You then added the **Dockerfile** file to the application so that it could be converted into a Docker container image.
 Finally, you deployed the container image to Container Registry.

-### Exercise 3: Deploy an Azure container instance
+### Exercise 3: Deploy an Azure container instance using Python

 #### Task 1: Enable the admin user in Container Registry